|Expert links:||Stemmed||Odd Pores||Soft|

 Pycnoporellus fulgens - orange

 Cryptoporus volvatus - found in gastroid, spherical with a pore surface inside.
-Insects burrow into it and spread the spores, otherwise it would go extinct.
+Counts on insects burrowing into it to spread the spores, otherwise it would go extinct.
 Brave.

 Effuso-Reflexed - a portion of the mushroom lies flat on the wood, and another portion peels away from the wood exposing a cap.
 Most are annual.
 If more of the polypore is flat on the wood than sticking out, try here first, otherwise try the bracket section.